 “A Defense of Abortion” – JUDITH JARVIS THOMSON

-T does not think the conceptus is a person from the moment of conception, anymore than an acorn is an oak tree.
+T does not think the conceptus (a neutral way of referring to the fetus) is a person from the moment of conception, anymore than an acorn is an oak tree.
 But, for the sake of argument, she will grant this claim and ask if the impermissibility of abortion follows.

 Assuming the personhood of the fetus, the anti-abortionist argument proceeds thus: